 Implementation into national law

-Member States were obliged to transpose Directive 2013/37/EU by 18 July 2015.
+Member States have to transpose Directive (EU) 2019/1024 by 16 July 2021.

-Please see our detailed overview of legislation implementing the PSI Directive in each EU Member State and the countries of the European Economic Area.
+Please see our detailed overview of legislation implementing the former 'PSI Directive' in each EU Member State and the countries of the European Economic Area.

-The Commission's documents?
+What about the Commission's documents?

-Directives put obligations only on Member States.
-Therefore the Commission has adopted a separate decision to allow re-use of its own documents - going beyond the rules of the PSI Directive.
+The Directive puts obligations only on Member States.
+Therefore the Commission has adopted a separate decision to allow re-use of its own documents - going beyond the rules of the former 'PSI Directive'.